jrnold/qss-tidy/docs/measurement.md

 ### Printing and saving graphics

-Use the function `ggsave()` to save **ggplot2** graphics.
+Use the function `rdoc ("ggplot2", "ggsave")` to save [ggplot2](https://cran.r-project.org/package=ggplot2) graphics.
 Also, R Markdown files have their own means of creating and saving plots created by code-chunks.

 ## Survey Sampling

 ### The Role of Randomization

-## load village data